 Cultivated ginseng requires more labor to grow than wild-simulated ginseng, but wild-simulated ginseng is not enough to meet the market demand.
 This is because ginseng can only be grown once on a plot of land and it is impossible to grow a future ginseng crop in the same location.
 Other species of plants are still able to grow, but older ginseng plants prevent younger ginseng plants from growing nearby even decades after a crop is harvested.
 This is thought to be due to a phytochemical that older plants excrete into the soil.
 As a result, it is not viable to produce wild-simulated ginseng on a large scale.

 Since the ginseng plant must be grown in shade, cultivated ginseng is artificially propagated under wooden slats or shade cloths which are suspended over the fields.
 Cultivated ginseng can be planted closer together which allows for more efficient use of land.
-The growing practices used by cultivated ginseng growers can also vary widely with some growers using a variety of chemicals and fertilizers while others tend to their plants by hand.
 When buying ginseng, always inquire about the growing practices used and try to purchase directly from the farm where it is grown.

 Ginseng has many potential health benefits which are supported by scientific research.
 One of the most commonly cited benefits is reducing fatigue and providing smooth energy.
 Research conducted by the Mayo Clinic found that ginseng significantly reduced fatigue in cancer patients undergoing chemo radiation treatment.
 Check out the results of this study here.
 Ginseng also works to combat overstimulation which can occur from consuming too much caffeine.
 This is why it is often taken in combination with tea or coffee.